ms-jayanth/Co2_Emission_Prediction/README.md

 There are no null values<br>
 Quantitative data consists of outliers<br>
 There is multicollinearity problem in the data<br>
 EDA Report: https://share.streamlit.io/ms-jayanth/co2_emission_prediction_deployment/main/EDA_Report.py

 2. Data Preprocessing
 In this script<br>
 I have removed the duplicate values.<br>
 I have detected the outliers with the help of Z-Score and IQR method and treated them by Quantile based flooring and capping.<br>
 After preprocessing, data looks like:<br>
 https://drive.google.com/file/d/1XqVzFJG0ztKhHq43_8uS6Nu1c27nM8k4/view?usp=sharing

 3. Feature Engineering

-Since data is highly correlated within explanatory variables I have used SelectKBest method and RFM method for feature selections
+Since data is highly correlated within explanatory variables I have used SelectKBest method and RFM method for feature selections<br>
 After Feature Engineering, data looks like:<br>
 https://drive.google.com/file/d/1ZFjnjPOhAPSo7jTdYboy05kZD8R1D0mB/view?usp=sharing

 4. Model Building and evaluation
 I have build the model with 8 different ML algorithms
 - Linear Regression
 - Ridgr Regression